Seed viability

 After either clicking Seed viability on the main menu or the Seed viability button, the grid of existing viability records is displayed under the Browse inventory viability banner.
 In addition, the Viability records option on the viability menu is automatically selected.
 At this point, you can select any one item to review or edit.

-The Seed viability menu lists these options:
+The Seed viability menu options include:

 - Record new observation is listed first since it is the most commonly used tool to scan replicates and record observations